GramAddict/docs/quickstart.md

 Possible problems:
 - if you run the bot but nothing happens in console (you are able to write again..), you are using a wrong python alias (for example python3 run.py bla bla).
 Type `python -V` or `python3 -V` or `py -V` to find out the right one and then use it with the run.py
-- if uiautomator2/minicab install stucks, try the following:
+- if uiautomator2/minicab install gets stuck, try the following:
 ```
 adb shell pkill atx-agent
 pip3 install uiautomator2 --upgrade
 python3 -m uiautomator2 init
 ```
-Wait until is finished and try to run the bot again.
+Wait until it is finished and try to run the bot again.

 ### Subsequent Runs:
 1. Connect Android device to your computer with a USB cable
-2. (optionally) If you installed the script with **virtualenv**, be sure to activate your environment before running: `source .venv/bin/activate`/`.venv\Scripts\activate.bat` (on windows)
+2. (Optionally) If you installed the script with **virtualenv**, be sure to activate your environment before running: `source .venv/bin/activate`/`.venv\Scripts\activate.bat` (on windows)
-3. run the script:
+3. Run the script:
 ```
 python3 run.py --config accounts/username/config.yml
 ```